dxvid-pts/miniplayer/README.md

     </tr>
 </table>

-### Usage without BottomNavigationBar
+## Persistence
+Implementing the miniplayer as described under [usage](https://pub.dev/packages/miniplayer#usage) - for instance by wrapping it in a stack alongside the `Scaffold` body - would work out of the box but has some disadvantages.
+If you push a new screen via `Navigator.push` the miniplayer would disappear.
+What we want is a persistent miniplayer which stays on every screen.

-This method is only recommended for simple apps.
-If you want to use dialogs or persistent widgets such as a BottomNavigationBar, use the second (slightly more advanced) method as described in the [example](https://pub.dev/packages/miniplayer/example) which uses Navigator as a base.
+You have the option of two methods when it comes to archiving the miniplayer's persistent state, which depends on the use case.
+The first method is only recommended for simple apps and use cases.
+If you want to use dialogs or persistent widgets such as a BottomNavigationBar, use the second (slightly more advanced) method

+## First method (Simple)
 ```dart
 import 'package:flutter/material.dart';
 import 'package:miniplayer/miniplayer.dart';